Data-Table-Ninjas/Data-Table-Ninjas.github.io/content/en/_index.md

 * data visualization,
 * and teaching specialized programming classes related to these subjects.

+We can show you how the efficiency of `data.table` can be a critical part of your big data pipelines, to optimize the use of finite computational resouces (time and memory).
+In benchmarks, `data.table` can be 100x faster than other software that provides similar functionality (R tidyverse, python pandas, polars, arrow, etc).

 ## Who we are

 * [Toby Dylan Hocking](http://tdhock.github.io/), Assistant Professor in the School of Informatics, Computing, and Cyber Systems, at Northern Arizona University.
 (20+ years experience R programming)